deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You're telling me that'd be less of a problem for you than, say, kissing Charlotte?"

-"Well…" Ava fidgeted.
+"Well..."
+Ava fidgeted.
 "I shouldn't have done that.
-I mean, I know it wasn't…*anything…*but I…I don't know."
+I mean, I know it wasn't...*anything...*but I...I don't know."
 She rubbed her face and got some hair out of the way.
-"It's like…if you're swimming then really a swimsuit is just, like, this nasty lump of wet cloth you have to take home with you when you're done.
+"It's like...if you're swimming then really a swimsuit is just, like, this nasty lump of wet cloth you have to take home with you when you're done.
 And it turns out they're pretty nasty bacteria traps, too.
-And, you know, people take their clothes off for showers and baths all the time, or, or the doctor or something, so…You know?"
+And, you know, people take their clothes off for showers and baths all the time, or, or the doctor or something, so...You know?"

 "Know what?"

-"Like, that's what a kiss is *for* is…it's for love, or sex.
+"Like, that's what a kiss is *for* is...it's for love, or sex.
 Nudity doesn't have to be."

 "Erotic."